paladin-t/b8/docs/manual.md

 BASIC8 is an integrated fantasy computer for game and other program development.
 You can create, share and play disks in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds, etc.

 It's encouraged to share your creativity.
-All disks are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0) license, if you haven't explicitly chosen other licenses.
+All disks are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0) license as default, if you didn't explicitly prefer other licenses.
 Every code, sprite, map and other data are viewable and editable to other users, it is recommended to learn and communicate with each other, also allowed to derive from other users' work or even cooperate together.
 The only community guidelines are just to be polite and respectful to other people and their work too; and, don't do anything bad.

 You may read this manual in any order according to your interest, and open this to lookup for explanations at any time.